dezlotnik/vault/docs/Optimal Control/Dynamic Programming for Optimal Control.md

 > [!tip] Optimal Rate of Change of Cost-to-Go
 > Under the optimal policy, the value function, or cost-to-go, decreases at a rate equal to the cost incurred at the current state.
 If the current cost is high the value function will decrease rapidly.

+This is a stricter condition than [[Lyapunov Stability]], where the Lyapunov function only needs to be strictly less than zero to guarantee asymptotic stability.